-PROTECT SOCIAL SECURITY
+SAVE SOCIAL SECURITY

 PROTECT HEALTH CARE

 It is a privilege and blessing to live in America.
-Yet for all its immeasurable opportunities it still lacks one component that other western industrial countries have, health coverage for all citizens.
+Yet for all its immeasurable opportunities it still lacks one component that other western industrial countries have – health coverage for all citizens.

 PROTECT THE ENVIRONMENT